NTU-CompHydroMet-Lab/pyBL/README.md

 5. Output the statistical properties and their weights to a CSV file.

 ### Example code
-example_CalStats.py
+`Runme01_ Cal_ stats.py`

+### Output
+1. `./02 Output/staProp_test.csv`
+2. `./02 Output/weight_test.csv`

 ## Fitting a Model
 This example takes in a CSV file of statistical properties and corresponding weights calculated from raw data.
-You may set initial theta in the YAML file.
+You may set initial theta in `./config/defalt.yaml`.

 The implementation of fitting a model can be summarized as follows: